Looskie/website/README.md

 # website

-welcome to my portfolio website built with NextJS, Stitches and TypeScript.
+welcome to my portfolio website built with NextJS, Tailwind and TypeScript.

 ### Reuse